Robert-Walker0/Triangle-Calculator/README.md

 * Calculates perimeter and area of a triangle
 * Luaunit Testing

+## The Process
+This project was assigned to me during my freshman year in college in my first C++ class in 2020.
+After receiving the project requirements, I began planning how to implement them using my knowledge of C++ up to that point in the class.

+The project requirements were as follows:
+1. When the user types zero for the first side, the program ends.
+2. Determine if three sides form a valid triangle.
+3. Compute and display the area and perimeter of a triangle.
+4. Use pass by reference instead of pass by value.
+5. Program must be contained in one file.

+To meet these requirements, I designed three main functions: get_sides, reminder, and triangle:

+The first function, `get_sides` would control the program flow, leading it into using `reminder` and `triangle` functions.

+The program worked as follows: The `get_sides` function would take in the variables and print out a reminder to type zero to quit via the `reminder` function.
+Next, if the user didn't type zero and continued, it would read in the input and output whether it makes up a triangle, its perimeter, and area via the `triangle` function.

+All of these received comments to document their overall process for the program.
+I got an A on the assignment and kept it for later reference if I ever needed it again.

+Three years after this project, I decided to remake it in the Lua Programming Language to learn how to use the language properly.
+With the much more added freedom of me being able to change how the project how I wanted, I changed a lot of things.

+The new changes for this project were the following:

+1. Better Project Organization
+2. More Modular/Better Written Code Programming
+3. Regular and Automated Tests
+4. Proper Licensing and a README with a video demo of the project

+I made the project organization a lot better for the Lua version, spreading it out into three folders: `lib`, `src\lua`, and `tests`.
+The lib file contained lunatest.lua used for writing unit tests in Lua. src/lua files were used to run all operations on a triangle, display its data, validate input, and run the main code responsible for the project.
+Finally, the tests tested the operations of a triangle and tested the input function validation to make sure it operated correctly.

+The original triangle function got modularized into four different and more readable functions: `createTriangle`, `getPerimeter`, `getArea`, `new`, and `isTriangle`.

+The `createTriangle` would use the `getInput` function to collect all the required sides then both the perimeter and area would be computed in this function by their own methods.

+To print this data to the screen, the program would use the `printData` function from the triangle to show the sides, perimeter, and area cleanly on all separate lines.

+With all of this, the main file would use the operation of creating a triangle, printing the data, and telling them if it is a triangle to complete the recreation of the program.

+After all of that, I downloaded lunatest to create lua test for my project, commented the general ideas of the test to document how I would create the test, and implemented them within my project to make the code testable.

+I then followed the same process for writing my tests with my GitHub workflow for automated testing.

 ## Running the Project
 Before using this project you will need to install C++14 or alternatively Lua5.1+.